 4 people are interested

-The Georgia Senior Medicare Patrol is a federal grant program, sponsored by AdviseWell, Inc., with corporate offices in New Orleans, LA.
+Senior Medicare Patrol is a federal grant program through the Administration for Community Living.
+In Georgia, SMP is sponsored by AdviseWell, Inc. with corporate offices in New Orleans, LA.
 For more information, please contact Sunny Lawless at 877-272-8720 or visit www.stopmedicarefraud.org.

 About Senior Medicare Patrol - AdviseWell, Inc.